The GUAPOS project. VI: the chemical inventory of shocked gas: Introduction

 \section{Introduction}

-The high-temperature gas environment surrounding newly-born massive stars, usually known as a hot core, exhibits a rich chemical reservoir.
-Indeed, a significant fraction of interstellar molecules were discovered towards hot cores, such as Sgr B2(N), Orion KL, or NGC 6334I (e.g. \citealt{Belloche2008, Tercero2013, Fried2024}, respectively).
-Therefore, hot cores play a crucial role in astrochemistry allowing us to unveil the molecular inventory of the interstellar medium (ISM).
-There is increasing evidence pointing that the chemical content of stellar nurseries is at least partially inherited in later stages of star and planet formation (e.g. \citealt{Loomis2018, Bianchi2019, Booth2021, vanderMarel2021, Ceccarelli2023, Tobin2023}).
-Since our Sun was born in a dense stellar cluster environment including massive stars (\citealt{Adams2001, Malmberg2007, Portegies_Zwart2009, Adams2010, Dukes2012, Korschinek2020, PfalznerVincke2020, Brinkman2021}), the study of the molecular reservoir of high-mass star-forming regions can give us useful insights into the molecules available when our Solar System was born.
+The high-temperature gas environment surrounding newly born massive stars, usually known as a hot core, exhibits a rich chemical reservoir.
+A significant fraction of interstellar molecules was discovered toward hot cores, such as Sgr B2(N), Orion KL, or NGC 6334I (e.g., \citealt{Belloche2008, Tercero2013, Fried2024}, respectively).
+This shows that hot cores play a crucial role in astrochemistry that allows us to unveil the molecular inventory of the interstellar medium (ISM).
+There is increasing evidence that the chemical content of stellar nurseries is at least partially inherited in the later stages of star and planet formation (e.g., \citealt{Loomis2018, Bianchi2019, Booth2021, vanderMarel2021, Ceccarelli2023, Tobin2023}).
+Our Sun was born in a dense stellar cluster environment that included massive stars (\citealt{Adams2001, Malmberg2007, Portegies_Zwart2009, Adams2010, Dukes2012, Korschinek2020, PfalznerVincke2020, Brinkman2021}), and the study of the molecular reservoir of high-mass star-forming regions can therefore give us useful insights into the molecules that were available when our Solar System was born.